-- Separate oversize fill from fine grained subgrades using geosynthetics, see Table G2.3. - Method specifications will be developed during construction, specific to the materials, compaction equipment and conditions encountered. - At a minimum, place all oversize material in maximum 18-inch lifts and compact with 5 complete passes of a 10-ton, vibratory or grid roller. - Vibratory rollers must have a dynamic force of at least 30,000 pounds per impact per vibration and at least 1,000 vibrations per minute.
+- Separate oversize fill from fine grained subgrades using geosynthetics, see Table G2.3. - Method specifications will be developed during construction, specific to the materials, compaction equipment and conditions encountered. - At a minimum, place all oversize material in maximum 18-inch lifts and compact with 5 complete passes - 5.
+Vibratory rollers must have a dynamic force of at least 30,000 pounds per impact per vibration and at least 1,000 vibrations per minute.
 Coarse fill must be compacted to a dense, interlocking and unyielding surface.